 Prenatal ultrasonography can detect changes in utero suggestive of cystic fibrosis and meconium ileus (eg, dilated bowel, polyhydramnios), but these changes are not specific.

 Diagnosis of meconium ileus is suspected in a neonate with signs of intestinal obstruction, particularly if a family history of cystic fibrosis exists.
 Patients should undergo abdominal x-rays, which show dilated intestinal loops; however, fluid levels may be absent.
 A “soap bubble” or “ground glass” appearance due to small air bubbles mixed with the meconium is diagnostic of meconium ileus.
 If meconium peritonitis is present, calcified meconium flecks may line the peritoneal surfaces and even the scrotum.
 A water-soluble contrast enema reveals a microcolon with an obstruction in the terminal ileum.

-Obstruction may be relieved in uncomplicated cases (ie, without perforation, volvulus, or atresia) by giving ≥ 1 enema with a dilute radiographic contrast medium plus N-acetylcysteine under fluoroscopy; hypertonic contrast material may cause large GI water losses requiring IV rehydration.
+Obstruction may be relieved in uncomplicated cases (ie, without perforation, volvulus, or atresia) by giving ≥ 1 enema with a dilute radiographic contrast medium (eg, Gastrografin) sometimes with N-acetylcysteine under fluoroscopy; hypertonic contrast material may cause large gastrointestinal water losses requiring IV rehydration.

 If the enema does not relieve the obstruction, laparotomy is required.
 A double-barreled ileostomy with repeated N-acetylcysteine lavage of the proximal and distal loops is usually required to liquefy and remove the abnormal meconium.

 Drugs Mentioned In This Article